webplatform/docs/css/properties/font-family/index.md

 }}
 {{Notes_Section
 |Usage=Things to note:
-* If the font family name contains white space, it should appear in single or double quotation marks.
+* If a font family name contains whitespaces, digits or punctuation characters (other than hyphens), it is recommended to place quotes around the font family name to avoid mistakes in escaping those characters.
 * Generic font family names are values (keywords) and cannot appear in quotation marks.
 }}
 {{Related_Specifications_Section